SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/data-tests/use-project-tests.md

 ## Configure a test

-You can configure your own passing condition of your project test.
+You can configure your own passing condition of your project test to help decide which cases to focus on.

-You can use the configurations to help decide which cases to focus on if you have too many failed rows.
-Or conversely, you might need to pay more attention as the number of rows in a table increases.
+You might need to pay more attention as the number of rows in a table increases.
 For example, you might have a customer churn use case where many customers have a few comments (represented by rows in a table), but you need to change course when the number of customer comments exceeds a threshold of five comments.
 Configuring your test can help you identify and take action, such as assigning more resources to assist that customer.

 To configure a test: